-Create File in Kotlin
+Create a File in Kotlin

-Create File using File.createNewFile()
+Create an Empty Kotlin File with File.createNewFile()

 Main.kt